wp-plugins/coming-soon-page/readme.txt

 == Installation ==

-### First download the Coming Soon plugin ZIP file.
+### First download the Coming Soon and Maintenance mode plugin ZIP file.
 Installing the WordPress **Coming Soon** plugin

 1. Log in to your website administration panel.